MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

 - Try to keep your own shadow out of the picture.

-- Avoid moving objects in the background while taking photos.
+- Make sure there are no moving objects in the background when you take the photos.

 - If the camera you're using has a High Dynamic Range (HDR) setting, turn this feature off and try not to adjust the exposure of your photographs while capturing images.